Sungroper Home

 -checksum (sum of all bytes except the checksum, plus $55, negated).

-control byte is the brightness of the display in the top 6 bits, and the decimal point position in the bottom two bytes.
+control byte is the brightness of the display in the top 6 bits, and the decimal point position in the bottom two bits.
 Currently, low brightness from about 1 to 6 flicker more than desirable.
 Value (hilo) is a number from -999 to 9999.
 If the decimal point is in the top digit (ie 3), or the number is more negative than -999 then the negative sign will not display.